scantailor/scantailor/packaging/windows/readme.en.txt

    If everything went right, the "Generate" button will become clickable.
    Click it.
 Sometimes it's necessary to click "Configure" more than once before "Generate" becomes clickable.
+   [VC++]
+   Select your version of Visual C++ (Visual Studio) instead of "MinGW Makefiles"

+9. Now we are going to build Scan Tailor itself.
+On subsequent build of the same (possiblity modified) version, you can start right from this step.
+   For building a different version, start from step 8.

+   [VC++]
+   Go to C:\build\scantailor-build and open file "Scan Tailor.sln".
+   It will open in Visual Studio.
+Select the same build type as on step 7, then do Build -> Build Solution.

+   [MinGW]
-9. Back to the Qt Command Promt, give the following commands:
+   Back to the Qt Command Promt, give the following commands:

    C:
    cd C:\build\scantailor-build